mieweb/docs/content/functions/system-administration/system-controls/datasend-queue.md

 This section displays any routes that are being sent to the endpoint.
 Routes begin in the Pending Routes section, then move to Routes in Progress as they are being sent.
 Most routes do not remain in the In Progress queue for very long.

-Sometimes a route cannot send and shows up with an "Error" progress, such as a Socket Error, which means the {%system%} cannot connect to the endpoint for some reason.
+Sometimes a route cannot send and shows up with an "Error" progress, such as a Socket Error, which means the {{% system-name %}} cannot connect to the endpoint for some reason.
 These routes will drop back into the Pending Routes queue and retry as many times as the interface is configured for.

 ### Pending: